Nabha Natesh: Continued career (2020–present)

-In 2020, Nabha starred opposite Ravi Teja in Disco Raja, opened to mixed reviews and turned out be a box office failure.
-Later she acted in Solo Brathuke So Better, which opened to decent reviews from the audience and critics upon the release and went on to become a commercial hit at the box office.
-Nabha has received an applause for her character in the film as Amrutha.
+In 2020, Nabha starred opposite Ravi Teja in Disco Raja.
+The film opened to mixed reviews and turned out be a box office failure.
+Later she acted in Solo Brathuke So Better, which opened to decent reviews from audiences and critics upon release, going on to become a commercial hit at the box office.
+Nabha received applause for her performance as Amrutha.
 Times of India wrote "Nabha's character Amrutha is being liked by viewers.
 Her acting is receiving special attention of the fans.
 The talented actor's career has been soaring ever since she starred in the 2019 sci-fi action drama, iSmartShankar."
-123 Telugu writer states "Nabha too got a lot of appreciation for her role as Amrutha.
+123 Telugu stated "Nabha too got a lot of appreciation for her role as Amrutha.
 Especially, Tej and Nabha looked fresh on the screen and the comedy track between them was well received.
 She delivered a sensible and entertaining performance and showed her class."

 In 2021, Nabha starred in Alludu Adhurs co-starring Bellamkonda Sreenivas and Sonu Sood.
 Her next film Maestro, was directly released on Hotstar.
 She starred alongside Nithiin and Tamannaah.